ThinkDataEd/student/docs/unit1/lesson7.md

 2. Your teacher will distribute your username and password.
 Make sure to not share this information with anyone else.
 You will need this username and password when you are ready to download the [IDS UCLA app](../download/app.md).

-3. Think about the Nutrition Facts labels from which you collected data in the previous lesson, and answer the following in your IDS Journal:
+3. Think about the Nutrition Facts labels from which you collected data in the previous lesson, then answer the following questions:

     100. <strong style="color: red;"> What questions would you want answered about eating habits? </strong>